UCLeuvenLimburg/advanced-programming-topics/exercises/git/03-remove-from-staging-area/assignment.md

 # Assignment

+## Context

-* You created a file `password.txt` with a very important password in it.
+* A file `password.txt` was created with a very important password in it.
-* You accidentally copied it to the staging area.
+* It was accidentally copied to the staging area.

+## Task

 Remove `password.txt` from the staging area without removing it from the working area.